So you’re moving to Indonesia — that’s wonderful! As someone who has relocated to Indonesia, I can assure you that you’ll have a grand time here!

 Various international cargo delivery agencies have standard packing procedures, and you may refer to one of them when doing your own packing.

 If you are engaging a relocation agent, they will come to survey your premises and discuss various options with you.
 They usually keep standard size boxes on their end, which you may use to fill in your cargo.
-They can also assist in packing, cushioning and sealing, making the
+They can also assist in packing, cushioning and sealing.

 - Original Passport with stamps validating arrival and duration of stay